The framework behind GlidePath

 Real-Market Applied Entrepreneurship

-Real-Market Applied Entrepreneurship is the practice of building ownership readiness inside real operating conditions — real risk, real accountability, and real market constraints.
-It goes beyond advice, education, or funding by embedding founders in standards, cadence, and measurable execution before independence begins.
+Real-Market Applied Entrepreneurship is the practice of preparing people for ownership inside real operating conditions: real risk, real accountability, and real market pressure.
+It goes beyond advice, education, or funding alone by putting participants inside a structured environment before independence begins.

 Preparation before exposure